Pioneering L.A. chef Roy Choi on improving food in inner cities

-LOS ANGELES (Reuters) - Los Angeles chef Roy Choi sparked a nationwide food movement with his Kogi BBQ food trucks that peddle short rib tacos, kimchi quesadillas and other Korean/Mexican mash-ups and turned Americans’ view of the “roach coach” on its head.
+LOS ANGELES, Sept 16 (Reuters) - Los Angeles chef Roy Choi sparked a nationwide food movement with his Kogi BBQ food trucks that peddle short rib tacos, kimchi quesadillas and other Korean/Mexican mash-ups and turned Americans’ view of the “roach coach” on its head.

 Choi, 44, spent his youth wandering and eating his way through L.A.’s ethnic neighborhoods.
 Classical training at the Culinary Institute of America in New York ended a streak of partying and gambling.
 Success came quickly, with stints in kitchens from New York’s celebrated Le Bernardin to the Beverly Hilton in Los Angeles.